 Dutch Plane Spotters has kept an excellent record of Amsterdam Schiphol flight movements over the last decade.
 The daily flight record is available from 12th November 2009 onwards.
 You can group the data by airline, aircraft, place and other parameters.
 The flight coverage is almost comprehensive although we could not find all of our flights from that airport (perhaps due to those being Cityhopper-type flights from remote stands).

-Unfortunately we have not been able to find similar historical flight movement sites for any other major airport around the world.
-If you know of any please let us know and if suitable we will add it to the resource list.
+If you know of any other historical flight movement sites for any major airport around the world please let us know and if suitable we will add it to the resource list.

 ACARS/SBS Monitoring Sites